airyhq/airy/backend/avro/README.md

 # AVRO schemas

-This project containes the file definitions of the avro schemas used in our kafka clusters.
+This project containes the file definitions of the avro schemas used in the Airy Core Platform Kafka topics.

-The schemas are organized accordingly to the [kafka naming conventions](/docs/kafka.md#topic-naming-conventions) we follow.
+The schemas abide to the Airy Core Platform [Kafka naming conventions](/docs/kafka.md#topic-naming-conventions).